-Through sufficient dialogue with issuing companies, we will take into consideration the business environment and other factors that each issuing company faces and exercise voting rights while respecting its management identity and course of action.
+Through sufficient dialogue with issuing companies, we will take into consideration the business environment and other factors that each issuing company faces and exercise voting rights while respecting its management identity and course of

-lished guidelines for the exercise of voting rights while taking the following perspectives into account.
+In exercising voting rights, we will make our decision to vote for or against each agenda item based on the separately established guidelines for the exercise of voting rights while taking the following perspectives into account.

-- (1) Our decisions will take heed of not only ostensible or formal criteria, but also the characteristics of the issuing company and the attributes peculiar to its industry and business operating environment. - (3) Our decisions will account for not just financial data, but also non-financial factors, such as corporate governance and how the issuing company creates social value.
+- (1) Our decisions will take heed of not only ostensible or formal criteria, but also the characteristics of the issuing company and the attributes peculiar to its industry and business operating environment. - (2) Our decisions will be based on not only the given fiscal year, but also a longer time span and future outlook. - (3) Our decisions will account for not just financial data, but also non-financial factors, such as corporate governance and how the issuing company creates social value.

 If there is a possibility of a conflict of interest in the exercise of voting rights for strategic shareholdings, we will take appropriate action in accordance with our separately established Management Policy Concerning Conflicts of Interest.